apache/arrow/r/README.md

 -   Read and write CSV files with excellent speed and efficiency
 -   Read and write multi-file larger-than-memory datasets
 -   Read JSON files
--   Read large CSV and JSON files with excellent speed and efficiency

 It provides data analysis tools for both in-memory and larger-than-memory data sets